vkostyanetsky/RFQ/README.md

 ## 😌 What is it for?

+Well, "RFQ" means "Response for Quotation".
+To simplify, you want to sell something and need to get which of your suppliers gives you best prices.
+You can read more on [Wikipedia](https://en.wikipedia.org/wiki/Request_for_quotation), for instance.

-Well, there is a 1C:Enterprise infobase intended to store all data the application work with.
+Let's speak about implementation.
+There is a 1C:Enterprise infobase intended to store all data the application work with.
 Being authenticated, a user of the infobase can create a Procurement Requisition document.

 Its interface has three tabs.
 First one is a list of suppliers: